Gesualdo |

 |

-Confrontation is a ninety second semi-silent short film exploring what happens when a young man realises his friends are wrong for him.
+CONFRONTATIONConfrontation is a ninety second semi-silent short film exploring what happens when a young man realises his friends are wrong for him.

 Confrontation was selected by the Norfolk Film Festival, and the Birmingham Film Festival, where it was also nominated for the festival's Best Micro Short Film Award. |

-The plague is ravaging Renaissance Florence.
+THE HEPTAMERONThe plague is ravaging Renaissance Florence.
 A surreal dinner party sets the scene for a young woman to reckon with her murderous actions and her love for another woman.

 The Heptameron was shot in Villa Godi Malinverni, a UNESCO world heritage site in northern Italy, in February 2020, and has been featured in the New York Times, Politico and on the BBC, as well as screening at a selection of European film festivals.
 You can read more about this incredible production here. |

-Revolutionary France in the Winter of 1792-1793: liberal noblewoman Adrienne has decided to harbour a deathly ill Catholic priest as anti-clerical terror begins to stir in Paris.
+A NIGHT IN THE WINTER OF THE REVOLUTIONRevolutionary France in the Winter of 1792-1793: liberal noblewoman Adrienne has decided to harbour a deathly ill Catholic priest as anti-clerical terror begins to stir in Paris.
 A mob lead by her once fellow-reformer, Marcellin, comes knocking at her door to search for the perceived traitor.

 Produced with the support of the Trinity Filmmaking Society. |

-Set against the backdrop of early 20th-century Cambridge and Denmark, The Spy by the Sea tells the story of Christopher Brythelwaite, an Englishman's Englishman who decides it would be awfully vogueish to become a spy after finishing university, and is quickly sent off on a nonsense mission into a world he does not understand.
+THE SPY BY THE SEASet against the backdrop of early 20th-century Cambridge and Denmark, The Spy by the Sea tells the story of Christopher Brythelwaite, an Englishman's Englishman who decides it would be awfully vogueish to become a spy after finishing university, and is quickly sent off on a nonsense mission into a world he does not understand.

 The Spy by the Sea was made possible by the kind support of Inge Wodskou and 7-Kanten, Denmark's largest amateur theatre group. |

-Spirit of the Place is a tale of letting go of our childhood, and the mystical things that lie at the border between the city and the pastoral, adolescence and adulthood.
+THE SPIRIT OF THE PLACESpirit of the Place is a tale of letting go of our childhood, and the mystical things that lie at the border between the city and the pastoral, adolescence and adulthood.

 |